eegsynth/eegsynth/doc/redis.md

 Processes in the body and brain - and their analysis - can be considers to have two categorically different ways of relating to time: they are either continuous, or they consist of momentary events.
-Power within a particular frequency range is an example of the former, while the occurrence of a heart-beat would be an example of an event.
+The amplitude in a specific EEG frequency band is an example of the former, while the occurrence of a heartbeat would be an example of an event.
 Both are implemented using a database ([Redis](http://Redis.io/)), with put/get for continuous signals, and pub/sub (publish/subscribe) to deal with events.
 To understand how this works in practical contexts, such as when controlling a modular synthesizer, we need to